 The combined monthly cost of mortgage and rent will normally be less that if purchasing a property outright.

-To be eligible for a shared ownership property, the annual household income can be no more than £80,000 and applicants must be registered on the Home Buy Register.
+To be eligible for a shared ownership property, the annual household income can be no more than £80,000.
+Applicants must be registered on the Home Buy Register.

-Similar to Shared Ownership, properties are sold at a fixed equity (generally 75%) with no rent payable on the remaining share held by the Registered Provider.
+Similar to Shared Ownership, properties are sold at a fixed equity (generally 75%).
+No rent is payable on the remaining share held by the Registered Provider.

 Further shares in the property cannot be purchased and therefore the home will remain affordable in perpetuity.